 In challenging times, we can draw upon the range of skills in interpersonal effectiveness to help improve our relationships with others.
 These skills are drawn from Linehan’s Dialectical Behaviour Therapy skills training (2014).
 Interpersonal effectiveness means attending to the relationships in our lives, and keeping them in balance.
 Unattended relationships can cause friction, difficulties and challenges.
 The ability to tend to, repair and keep relationships from breaking down, is important.
 Balancing demands and priorities is a basic task for structuring one’s life so that it is not too empty and not too full.

-We can help shape positive interactions in any of our relationships.
-For example, within the current home confinement situation, we may be in close physical proximity in a home space with others, creating the potential to respond in unthinking ways.
-So we choose to shape the way we respond to others by: being gentle, acting interested, validating the other person, and using an easy manner within our interactions.
+SHAPING POSITIVE INTERACTIONS WITH OTHERS: We can help shape positive interactions in any of our relationships.
+For example, within the current coronavirus situation we may be in close physical proximity to others in a home space where individuals are feeling stressed.
+This creates the potential to respond in unthinking ways.
+So we can choose to shape the way we respond to others by: being gentle, acting interested, validating the other person, and using an easy manner within our interactions.
 Validate means that we acknowledge the other person’s wishes, feelings, and opinions.

 Interpersonal effectiveness focuses on doing what works, rather than what is “right” versus “wrong”, or “fair” versus “unfair”.
 It is understanding and playing by the rules, to achieve goals and objectives.
 So we can agree a dialogue structure with the person we are interacting with, so that both parties can explore some common ground together and positively interact to achieve goals and objectives.
 The dialogue structure can help to ensure trust and cooperation.
-This is the dialogue structure.
-1. We describe the situation in concrete terms and without judgement.
-2. We express our feelings, conveying to the other party how the situation makes us feel.
-3. We each assert our wishes, i.e. we clearly state what we do or do not want.
-4. We explain why the desired outcome is desirable to us.
-5. We stay mindful and present in the moment, focused on the current goal.
-6. We adopt a confident posture and tone, and maintain eye contact.
-7. We are both willing to negotiate, and to give in order to get, with the understanding that both parties have valid needs and feelings.
+This is the dialogue structure (see steps 1 to 7).
+STEP 1.
+We describe the situation in concrete terms and without judgement.
+STEP 2.
+We express our feelings, conveying to the other party how the situation makes us feel.
+STEP 3.
+We each assert our wishes, i.e. we clearly state what we do or do not want.
+STEP 4.
+We explain why the desired outcome is desirable to us.
+STEP 5.
+We stay mindful and present in the moment, focused on the current goal.
+STEP 6.
+We adopt a confident posture and tone, and maintain eye contact.
+STEP 7.
+We are both willing to negotiate, and to give in order to get, with the understanding that both parties have valid needs and feelings.